Integrating FCM Push Notifications

 }

-For more details, refer to the Firebase Chinese Documentation Set Up a Firebase Cloud Messaging Client App (Android).
+For more details, refer to Firebase's Chinese documentation Set up a Firebase Cloud Messaging client app on Android.

 At this point, you have successfully integrated Firebase into your Android project.

-Please proceed to the next steps to Authorize FCM Requests in the Console.
+Proceed to complete the next steps: Authorize FCM Requests in the Console.

 Authorize FCM Requests in the Console

 Requests sent from RC to FCM must be authorized.
-Therefore, you need to provide RC with the service account credentials related to your FCM project.
-You need to manually upload this credential to the console.
+Therefore, you need to provide RC with the service account credentials associated with your FCM project.
+You must manually upload these credentials to the Console.

 Step 1: Obtain Google Service Account Credentials

-Firebase projects support Google service accounts.
-You need to obtain credentials from your Google service account and authorize RC servers to use these account credentials to call Firebase server APIs.
+Firebase projects support Google [Service Accounts].
+You need to obtain credentials from your Google service account and then authorize RC servers to call Firebase server APIs using these credentials.

 To authenticate the service account and grant it access to Firebase services, you must generate a private key file in JSON format.
 To generate a JSON private key file for your service account, follow these steps:

-- In the Firebase Console, open Settings > Service Accounts.
+- In the Firebase Console, go to Settings > Service Accounts.

 - Securely store the JSON file containing the key.
 You will need to upload this file to the RC Console later.